-- 3. The investigation is based on information supplied by Mr and Mrs D, Mr C, and the Council.
+- 3. The investigation is based on information supplied by Mr C, Mr and Mrs D and the Council.
 I have not included in this report every detail investigated but I am satisfied that no matter of significance has been overlooked.
-Mr and Mrs D and the Council were given an opportunity to comment on a draft of this report. - 4.
-The complaints of Mr and Mrs D and Mr C concern development proposals for a site extending to 0.91 hectares (2.24 acres) including the curtilege of a former Parish manse and an adjoining field.
+Mr C and the Council were given an opportunity to comment on a draft of this report. - 4.
+Mr C is a committee member of the Village Association of the village in which he resides. - 5.
+The complaints of Mr C and Mr and Mrs D concern development proposals for a site extending to 0.91 hectares (2.24 acres) including the curtilege of a former Parish manse and an adjoining field.
 That manse was built in the 1960s as a replacement for the historic manse and is situated at the northwest edge of the village.
-A development brief for the site was prepared by the former East Lothian District Council in 1987 and a second development brief by the present Council in May 2004 (the Development Brief) (Annex 3(c)).
+A development brief for the site was prepared by the former East Lothian District Council in 1987 and a second development brief was prepared by the present Council in May 2004 (the Development Brief) (Annex 3(c)).

-- (a) The Council did not have proper regard to policy statements in the Structure Plan and Local Plan and their obligations under sections 59 and 64 of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 in considering and determining the applications; and (b) The Council did not have proper regard to the views of objectors and did not refer the applications to the Council's Planning Committee for determination. - 5.
-According to Mr C, a previous application for residential development of the site was rejected in the face of local opposition on grounds that certain aspects did not accord with conditions stipulated in the Local Plan. - 6.
+- (a) The Council did not have proper regard to policy statements in the Structure Plan and Local Plan and their obligations under sections 59 and 64 of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 in considering and determining the applications; and (b) the Council did not have proper regard to the views of objectors and did not refer the applications to the Council's Planning Committee for determination. - 6.
+According to Mr C, a previous application for residential development of the site was rejected in the face of local opposition on grounds that certain aspects did not accord with conditions stipulated in the Local Plan. - 7.
 On 14 December 2005, a housing developer (the Developer) submitted applications for full planning consent and for conservation area consent for the erection of nine houses and associated works.
 As stated, the site was mainly an agricultural field but included the single storey manse and associated gardens on its eastern side.
 To the south the site was bounded by the grounds of the historic manse which has a Category B Listing.
-The parish church, which has a Category A listing, is located nearby to the west of the application site. - 7.
+The parish church, which has a Category A listing, is located nearby to the west of the application site. - 8.
 Following neighbour notification, the applications were registered on 3 February 2006 and advertised in a local newspaper on 10 February 2006.
-The applications attracted 16 letters of representation/objection including Mr and Mrs D on 5 January 2006, and Mr and Mrs C on 25 February 2006. - 8.
-Mr and Mrs D's letter of 5 January 2006 was written after they had inspected the plans lodged and had compared these with the Development Brief.
-They were concerned at extremely dominant houses of unwarranted proportion being proposed for small plots of ground which in their view were not of the sympathetic and sensitive design the village merited.
-They raised objection with regard to the layout and density of the proposed development and scale and mix of the proposed houses.
-They were particularly concerned that a house proposed for the north west corner of the proposed development would be 2.9 metres higher than their own house and would dominate it. - 9.
+The applications attracted 16 letters of representation/objection including Mr and Mrs D on 5 January 2006, Mr and Mrs C on 25 February 2006 and the Chair of the Village Association on 21 February 2006. - 9.
+In their letter of 25 February 2006, Mr and Mrs C maintained that the proposals were wholly inappropriate and contravened development guidance and the extant Development Plan.
+They cited in particular the density and size of the proposed houses, their architectural style, the impact on the historic manse and their concern about increased traffic on X Road. - 10.
 On 6 June 2006, prior to a decision being taken on the application, Mr C wrote on behalf of the Village Association to his then local Member of the Scottish Parliament (the MSP).
 This letter was copied to the local councillor and to a named officer of the Council Planning Department (Officer 1).
 Mr C's letter voiced the concerns of the Village Association at the proposals.
 According to the Council, this letter was not received by them until 15 June 2006, the date when an officer recommendation preview was issued to members (see Annex 3(d)).